chadallison/book_quotes/README.md

   to get the same results you’ve always had.
 If nothing changes, nothing is going to change.”
 (39)
 - “They make you think that you have to choose between building habits and attaining freedom.
-In reality, the two compliment each other.
+In reality, the two compliment each other.”
   (46)
 - “Environment is the invisible hand that shapes human behavior.”
 (82)
 - “You don’t have to be the victim of your environment.
 You can also be the architect of it.”
 (84)